House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Janka Hardness Scale 1180

-Black Maple is another maple species in the hard maple category, however, some consider it hard while others don’t.
+Black Maple is another species in the hard maple category; however, some consider it hard while others don’t.
 Still, it has a Janka Hardness Scale higher than soft maples.
-It has good workability for both hand and machine tools and even DIY beginners can use this maple for their projects.
-You can use it to create furniture, workbenches, musical instruments, or interesting wooden sculptures.
-It has a deep dark brown, almost black color that stands out from other maple species.
+It’s easy to work with, and DIY beginners can use it for their projects.

 Pros